intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_gpu_conda.md

 ```
 Expected result:
 ```
-v1.1.0-d4f2f46e
+v1.2.0-8e0294ba
 ```

-In order to install Intel® Optimization for Horovod* v0.4.0 for distributed training, oneCCL need to be installed at first when you install oneAPI Basekit.
+In order to install Intel® Optimization for Horovod* v0.5.0 for distributed training, oneCCL need to be installed at first when you install oneAPI Basekit.

 ```
+source /path/to/intel/oneapi/mpi/latest/env/vars.sh
+source /path/to/intel/oneapi/ccl/latest/env/vars.sh

 pip install intel-optimization-for-horovod
 ```